 What size of Deposit will you need?

-The deposit you need to get a mortgage after an IVA depends on how long it is since the Arrangement started.
-The longer you are able to wait the smaller the amount you will require.
+The deposit you need for a mortgage after an IVA depends on how long it is since the Arrangement started.
+The longer you are able to wait the smaller deposit you will require.

 How to save a Deposit for a Mortgage after an IVA

-If you are not already a home owner one of the major obstacles you face is getting together the cash you need to pay your deposit.
-Given average house prices are £200,000 you will need at least £10,000.
+If you are not already a home owner one of the major obstacles you face is getting together the cash for your deposit.
+Given average house prices are around £200,000 you will need at least £10,000.

 Unless you have friends or family who can help the only way you are going to be able to get this money together is to save it.
-The good news is that your IVA is finished and so the amount you were paying is now available to save.
+Now your IVA is finished you should consider saving the amount you were paying into the Arrangement.

 You have been used to paying your IVA for the last 5-6 years so all you need to do is keep saving the same amount each month.
 You can also save any extra money you are able to earn.